Shashank-BGurudatt/nc-qa-resources/README.md

 # nc-qa-automation

+# UI Resources

+To use UI test scripts, the please make sure to have Node.js installed on your windows/ mac.

 # DSL Resources

 Python scripts for managing and analysing **Nutanix Calm / NCM** runbook and app operations at scale.